ApolloAuto/apollo/docs/specs/Apollo_Sensor_Unit/Apollo_Sensor_Unit_Installation_Guide.md

 2. FPD-Link III cameras.

    There are 5 FAKRA connectors for FPD Link III cameras in ASU Front Panel labeled with 1~5, respectively, from right to left.
-The ASU can support up to 5 cameras by enabling Camera 1 ~ 4 and 5 whose deserializers (TI, DS90UB914ATRHSTQ1) convert FPD Link III signals into parallel data signals.
+The ASU can support up to 5 cameras by enabling Camera 1 ~ 5 whose deserializers (TI, DS90UB914ATRHSTQ1) convert FPD Link III signals into parallel data signals.

    |Camera #| I2C Address | Deserializer|
    | -------- | ----------- | ------------------------- |